Rabies - post exposure prophylaxis

 If a patient is presenting for follow-up vaccines after a post-exposure prophylaxis course has been started overseas then they should be encouraged to access this in the community.

 The day 3/7/14/28 timing schedule is not 'absolute' therefore slight variation is possible to allow vaccinations during the 'working week' in the community.

 The health provider providing the first assessment in New Zealand must complete an ACC form.
 See the ACC Eligibility section below.

-Accessing Rabies PEP and PrEP in the community
+Accessing Rabies pre-exposure prophylaxis and post-exposure prophylaxis in the community

 Rabies vaccine is not offered by GP practices routinely.

 The easiest way to access post-exposure prophylaxis in the community is through a specialized travel medicine centre.

 They routinely provide rabies post-exposure prophylaxis to clients in the non-urgent setting and many are happy to have children referred to them for completion of their post-exposure prophylaxis regime.
 In addition they are important providers of pre-exposure prophylaxis and other travel advice prior to travel.

 There are several specialized travel clinics in Auckland.